hapifhir/hapi-fhir-jpaserver-starter/docs/matchbox-engine.md

 To support CDA to FHIR mapping (or vice versa) a specific CDAEngine is available, which is configured with [CDA Logical Model](https://ahdis.github.io/matchbox/cda-logical-model/index.html).
 To do CDA to FHIR transformations you need to write the mapping logic and provide them as StructureMap resources.
 E.g. for the Swiss medication project the following maps have been developed: [http://fhir.ch/ig/cda-fhir-maps/index.html](http://fhir.ch/ig/cda-fhir-maps/index.html)

-You can the load the engine with those maps:
+You can then load the engine with those maps:

 ```java
 engine = new CdaMappingEngine.CdaMappingEngineBuilder().getEngine();